 COVID-19 & eCommerce – Latest Updates on Shipping Non-Essential Items & More

-India is currently facing challenging times owing to the COVID-19 pandemic.
+India is currently facing challenging times owing to the spread of the new COVID-19 variant Omicron.
 People are mostly staying indoors and trying to procure necessities, while there is a lot of speculation about the services that are active and restricted.

-The eCommerce industry has seen a lot of twists and turns with regard to the operational updates.
+The eCommerce industry has seen a lot of twists and turns with regard to the operational updates during the previous two waves.

-This update comes as a relief for many small and medium eCommerce businesses that were not able to ship non-essentials until now.
+This comes as a relief for many small and medium eCommerce businesses that were not able to ship non-essentials during the previous two waves.
 We hope that they will be able to reach consumers faster and deliver better.

 Recent Update and Division of Zones